sptrakesh/sptrakesh.github.io/Writerside/topics/OpenAPI-to-LaTeX.md

   as section headings instead of *operationId*.
 * `--use-cmark | -m` - Use [cmark](https://github.com/commonmark/cmark) to convert `info.description`
   to latex.
-Recommended option, since the description can be quite long and complicated, and `cmark` should have much more comprehensive support for converting markdown to latex.
+Recommended option, since the description can be quite long and complicated, and `cmark` should have much more comprehensive support for converting commonmark to latex.
 Note the program uses the `cmark` utility via `std::system`, and not the library.
 * `--log-level | -l` - Set the logging level (`critical|warn|info|debug`).
 Default `info`.
 * `--console | -c` - Flag to indicate logs should also be echoed to `stdout`.